Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 }
 ```

-After making a product `active` and versioning it with a `release tag` the asset is now available for use in the Product Foundry.
+After making a product `active` and versioning it with a `release tag` the asset is available for use in the Product Foundry.

 ### Manage assets